touchlab/SKIE/README.md

 `group` and `from` can be freely mixed together and repeated multiple times.
 The file format is identical to `build/swiftgen/config.json` which contains a JSON encoding all applied configuration.

+## Experimental features

+Experimental features are not ready for production use because they are not fully implemented.

+Experimental features can be enabled using Gradle configuration via `ConfigurationKeys.ExperimentalFeatures.Enabled(true)`.
+There are also the `ExperimentalFeatures.Enabled` and `ExperimentalFeatures.Disabled` annotations.
+Note that some features may require additional configuration to work properly.